 Informed consent is a legal condition whereby a person can be said to have given consent based upon an appreciation and understanding of the facts and implications of any actions.
-The individual needs to be in possession of all of her/his faculties, such as not being mentally retarded or mentally ill and without an impairment of judgment at the time of consenting.
+The individual needs to be in possession of all of her/his faculties and without an impairment of judgment at the time of consenting.
 Impairments include illness, intoxication, drunkenness, using drugs, insufficient sleep, and other health problems.

 Some acts cannot legally take place without informed consent.
 In other cases, consent of someone on behalf of a person not considered able to give informed consent is valid.
-Examples of this include the parents or legal guardians of a child or caregivers for the mentally ill.
+Examples of this include the parents or legal guardians of a child or caregivers.

 Institutional Review Board

 An independent administrative body established to protect the rights and welfare of human research subjects.
 It consists of at least five members from varied disciplinary backgrounds who are qualified to review research.